 Stillwater National Wildlife Refuge is managed as part of a National Wildlife Refuge Complex.
 This an administrative grouping of two or more refuges, wildlife management areas or other refuge conservation areas that are primarily managed from a central office location.
 Refuges are grouped into a complex structure because they occur in a similar ecological region, such as a watershed or specific habitat type, and have a related purpose and management needs.

 Other refuges in the Stillwater National Wildlife Refuge Complex include Anaho Island and Fallon National Wildlife Refuges.
-The Refuge Complex headquarters is located at 1020 New River Parkway #305 in Fallon, NV.
 Contact phone is 775/423-5128, Mon. - Fri., 8am - 5pm.
 An after-hours kiosk in front of the building provides updated maps, brochures and seasonal information for refuge travel.

 Follow Us Online